WebAssembly/design/FAQ.md

 There are two main benefits WebAssembly provides:

-1. The kind of binary format being considered for WebAssembly can be natively decoded much faster than JavaScript can be parsed ([experiments][] show more than 20× faster).
+1. The binary format of WebAssembly can be natively decoded much faster than JavaScript can be parsed ([experiments][] show more than 20× faster).
 On mobile, large compiled codes can easily take 20–40 seconds *just to parse*, so native decoding (especially when combined with